*The Call for Conversations is now closed*

-We seek Conversations that act as a powerful catalyst for change in one or more of the three areas of Design Research, Practice, and Policy.
+DRS2018 Limerick invited design researchers to explore design as a powerful catalyst for change in one or more of the three areas of Design Research, Practice, and Policy.

-In DRS2018: Catalyst we will critically engage with our key research questions:
+During DRS2018: Catalyst we will critically engage with our key research questions:

 - How can design research help explore the changing territorial contexts of design practice and/or policy?

 - How can design, as a catalyst, shape the relationship between research and practice?

 - How can design, and social, economic and political change, shape each other?